svet/Record-my-position/README.rst

 Installation
 ------------

-For the moment you have to compile and build yourself everything.
+Here are the steps to compile and build yourself everything:
-Here are the steps:

 * Perform some terminal magic::